Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 ### 1. Single Responsibility

 With the structure of our project it is incredibly important to be strongly adhering to the principle of Single Responsibility.
-Even in our most basic skeleton we have our REST api split into many classes, for example:
+One subsystem of the backend that displays this clearly is in the product and related classes:

 - Product - Holds the state of each project, only has mutators and getters.
 - ProductFileDAO - Holds all the methods for interacting with, and creating, an array of products, but has no state.